SunnyMudhar/BrumExplorer/README.md

 ## Installation

-This single static website can be deployed either locally or to a webserver.
-With the included "index.html" file containing the main code for the website, and the accompanying "style.css" stylesheet and "script.js" script file.
+This website can be deployed either locally or to a webserver.
+With the included "index.html" file containing the home page for the website along with several links to resources used to create the site such as Bootstrap, and the accompanying "style.css" stylesheet.
+The website also comes with several additional essential files, such as the "what-to-do.html", "about-birmingham.html" and essential script files that can be found within the assets/js folder.
 Alternatively, the website can be found on the GitHub Pages link below.

 Designed primarily for a desktop experience, the site can be accessed on small screen sizes, with a minimum screensize of 600px horizontally.
 Please keep this in mind when accessing the site on your device.